Veterans and Dependents Educational Benefits

 How to Transfer Your Military Credit to Ball State University

-Please contact Mrs. Linda Rent in the Ball State University Office of Admissions for questions regarding the transfer of military credit.
-Mrs. Rent can be reached at 765-285-8287 or email@example.com.
+Please contact Jennifer Lawson in North Quad, Room 364 for questions regarding the transfer of military credit.
+Ms. Lawson can be reached at 765-285-5488 or email@example.com.

 National Guard Supplemental Grant Form

-All guardsmen need to complete and submit to the Veterans Affairs office a National Guard Supplemental Grant Form for the Fall 2013 semester.
-Paper copies are also available in the Veterans Affairs office.
+All guardsmen need to complete and submit to the Veterans Affairs office a National Guard Supplemental Grant Form for the Fall 2014 semester.
+Paper copies are also available at the Ball State Veterans Affairs office in Lucina Hall, room 236.